 Is There a Shortage of HVAC Technicians?

-There is a high demand for qualified HVAC technicians because of shrinking labor force within the industry.
-This shortage is because of several things, like a higher rate of retirement and competition from other industries.
-It's also more likely for young people to start pursuing college degrees as opposed to a licensed trade like HVAC.
+There is a high demand for qualified HVAC technicians because of the current shortage in the industry.
+This discrepancy is the result of several factors, like a higher rate of retirement and competition from other industries.
+There are also more young people seeking college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?